 - Entry requirements.
 As this course is a demanding course, you are expected to show evidence of your interest and application to the subject in the form of a portfolio (this can be your sketchbook, and other work, or just other art work done outside school.
-This option is both interesting and rewarding, but is demanding and requires a sustained application. - We aim to provide a visit to explore contemporary Art and build your experience of a range of different ideas and approaches inherent in the work of others. - Subject video: https://www.loom.com/share/148bdeb171784466bd78515709fe16b6 - Further enquiries please contact Curriculum Area Leader, Mr T. Buckmaster (Tbuckmaster@wadebridge.cornwall.sch.uk)
+This option is both interesting and rewarding, but is demanding and requires a sustained application. - We aim to provide a visit to explore contemporary Art and build your experience of a range of different ideas and approaches inherent in the work of others. - Further enquiries please contact Curriculum Area Leader, Mr T. Buckmaster (Tbuckmaster@wadebridge.cornwall.sch.uk)